" onload="document.getElementById('Slide6').focus();" >

 To make life easier so you can focus on your important work, we've taken the MPU-6050 and put it onto a breakout PCB along with support circuitry to let you use this little wonder with 3.3V (Feather/Raspberry Pi) or 5V (Arduino/ Metro328) logic levels.
-Additionally since it speaks I2C you can easily connect it up with two wires (plus power and ground!).
+Additionally, since it speaks I2C you can easily connect it up with two wires (plus power and ground!).
 We've even included SparkFun qwiic compatible STEMMA QT connectors for the I2C bus so you don't even need to solder!
 Just wire up to your favorite micro and you can use our CircuitPython/Python or Arduino drivers to easily interface with the MPU-6050 and get motion measurements ASAP.
 QT Cable is not included, but we have a variety in the shop.

 It's fully assembled and tested.
 Comes with a bit of 0.1" standard header in case you want to use it with a breadboard or perfboard.
 Four 2.5mm (0.1") mounting holes for easy attachment.